 Hundreds of different species of birds are kept as pets in our homes.
-From the smallest finch to largest macaw, our feathered friends bring us companionship and joy.
-We believe in providing a high standard of care for our avian patients.
+From the smallest finch to the largest macaw, our feathered friends bring us companionship and joy.
+We believe in providing the highest standard of care for our avian patients.

 We offer all services for birds including: